boggyjan/box4.js/README.md

 ```

 ## Options
-You can custom percentage numbers for vertical and horizontal grid size by fill v and h params. $('.box4').box4(v, h);
+You can custom percentage numbers for vertical and horizontal grid size by v and h param. $('.box4').box4(v, h);
 ```javascript
 $('.box4').box4(20, 60);
 ```